 – At least 50 vascular MR cases.

-Up to 50 life-cases and 150 data-base cases of other cardiovascular imaging modalities can be
+Up to 50 live-cases and 150 data-base cases of other cardiovascular imaging modalities can be

 submitted towards the experience required.